lingfenghsiang/Nomad/README.md

 Lingfeng Xiang, Zhen Lin, Weishu Deng, Hui Lu, Jia Rao, Yifan Yuan, Ren Wang.
 "Nomad: Non-Exclusive Memory Tiering via Transactional Page Migration", OSDI 2024

-This repository contains the code for TPP, Nomad, Memtis and testing programs.
-It's recommended to compile our code using docker, we've already set up the compiling enviroment inside.
-You had better compile the code with the machine
+This repository hosts the code for TPP, Nomad, Memtis, and various testing programs.
+We recommend compiling our code using Docker, as we have already configured the compilation environment within.
+You can compile the code on a server with the highest number of CPU cores to expedite the compilation process.

 If you want to setup the environment yourself.
 Please see [here](#setting-up-the-environment-by-yourself).